The BlendFlex Model as a Delivery Strategy for Courses with Face-to-Face Components

 BlendFlex Classroom Cheat Sheet

-This PDF includes helpful guides for using Panopto or Zoom in the classroom this Fall.
+This PDF includes helpful guides for using Panopto or Zoom in the classroom.
 It includes guides for both the Main Campus and Downtown Campus.
 Please note, not all classrooms on the main campus are setup the same or have the same technology.
 Contact OIR Classroom Support for more information.View BlendFlex Cheat Sheet